flocked/Anima/README.md

 Anima is an animation framework for iOS, iPadOS, and macOS.
 It allows animating properties with ease using spring, easing and decay animations.

-It is partly based on [Wave](https://github.com/jtrivedi/Wave) and [Motion](https://github.com/b3ll/Motion).
-Without these libraries Anima wouldn't have been possible.

 ## Animatable properties

 Any type conforming to `AnimatableProperty` can be animated by `Anima`.